ianduke25/browsing_time_optimization/README.md

 ## Content Description
 - **Part 1-6**: Detailed walkthroughs of each experimental phase, including gatekeeper tests, factor screening, factorial experiments, and response surface analysis.
 - **Visualizations**: Clustering visualizations and interaction effects to aid in the interpretation of results.
-- **Time Complexity Experiments**: Analysis of the algorithm's performance across different conditions.

 ## Written Report
 Included in the repository is a comprehensive written report summarizing the experiment results and providing GUI recommendations based on the findings.
-This report is essential for understanding the study's conclusions and the rationale behind the suggested UI enhancements.

 ## Running the Notebook
 1. Navigate to the notebook's directory.